 In addition to the Shortcuts app, the two most impressive apps/features on the Wyze Band are the Find app and the Alexa integration.
 The Find app is just what it sounds like, and I found it to be very useful.
 You can tap on the app on your wrist to locate your phone (mine always falls in the couch cushions), or if you've misplaced your watch, you can locate it from the app on your phone.

 The Wyze band comes with two microphones to support Amazon's Alexa smart assistant.
-It works here in a similar manner to the Fitbit Versa 2, and since it does not have speakers, any answers or actions will appear on the screen.
+It works here in a similar manner to the Fitbit Versa 2/3 and Sense, and since it does not have speakers, any answers or actions will appear on the screen.
 Still, you can ask for things like the weather, adding items to a shopping list, general trivia, or activating smart home skills and devices.

 Finally, I found the notification support well-implemented and robust, but the band does not allow for any sort of response.
 There is a smart do not disturb mode, but that's about as smart as it gets.